pranav5601/VPN-BankingSystem/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Because this is in a development state and it is just made for learning purposes I have used the free tier of all the 3rd party apps such as dwolla, plaid, and appwrite.

 ## To connect banks
 username = user_good
 password = pass_good

-## Because this is a development state, it is just made for learning purposes I have used free tier of all the 3rd party apps such as dwolla, plaid, appwrite.

 ## Getting Started